-Following the oral examination the examiners make a joint recommendation on the outcome to the Research Degrees Committee, and the student is informed.
-In many cases they also give provisional feedback to the student at the end of the oral examination.
-The list of possible outcomes is set out in Sections 22 and 23 of the Research Degree Regulations (24 and 25 for students registered after October 19), or in the individual regulations for Professional Doctorates.
+Following the oral examination the examiners make a joint recommendation on the outcome to the Research Degrees Committee, which is then communicated to the candidate in writing.
+Normally, the examiners will also give provisional feedback to the student at the end of the oral examination.
+The list of possible outcomes is set out in Sections 22 and 23 of the

+Research Degree Regulations (24 and 25 for students registered after October 19), or in the individual regulations for Professional Doctorates.